Fierillo/nostr-wallet-connect/README.md

 # Nostr Wallet Connect

-> ❗ We're working on a brand new version of NWC [here](https://github.com/getAlby/nostr-wallet-connect-next).
+## ❗ We're working on a brand new version of NWC: [Alby Hub](https://github.com/getAlby/hub).

+> ❗ this project is not actively maintained and we focus on the next version of it: Alby Hub.

 This application allows you to control your Lightning node or wallet over Nostr.
 Connect applications like [Damus](https://damus.io/) or [Amethyst](https://linktr.ee/amethyst.social) to your node.